Physical

 Performance

-Average performance in 2022/23 has improved from 99% to 100% for the five sites where buildings have been delivered, currently exceeding the 2025 target of 95%
+Average performance in 2023/24 has stayed at 100% for the sites where buildings have been delivered, currently exceeding the 2025 target of 95%.

 Graph showing the percentage of occupied buildings within 200m of a dedicated cycle way